top of page

 01

-I was introduced to the wonders of pottery by Andrea Hall (no relation), in February this year.
-Andrea has her own studio and creates amazing work well worth checking out.
-Guided and encouraged by Andrea, this pinch plate is the first piece of pottery that I ever made.
+I was introduced to the wonders of pottery by my friend Andrea Hall (no relation), in February 2025.
+Andrea has her own studio and creates amazing work.

 02

 Inspired to learn more, I was lucky enough to discover Klei Studio right here in Stratford.
 Kylie is the founder and instructor of Klei Studio.
-After attending a beginners throwing course in March 2025 with the experienced and patient Kylie, I was hooked.
+After attending a beginners throwing course in March 2025 with the enthusiastic and very patient Kylie, I was hooked.
 My goal is to eventually be able to make a reasonable teapot.
 Klei Studio is a super friendly and encouraging place to learn about all things pottery - 5 stars.

 20250316_104945.jpg